takigama/bgp-test-harness-nodejs/README.md

 DONE
 ====
  - Multiple peer support - but all see same updates and same remote AS
- - multiple local AS/IP support (i.e. pretend to be more then one bgp peer)
+ - multiple local AS/IP support (i.e. pretend to be more then one bgp peer when connected by different addresses)
  - per-peer updates (each peer gets a different AS path and if random next-hops are on, a different ip address for the next hop);
  - add support for changing the way batches of routes are published
  	- time between route publications